ClemenPine/PineV2.5/README.md

 ## Analysis

 Pine is primarily optimized for low sfb and dsfb use; however, it scores very well in other metrics as well.
 It focuses more on rolling rather than alternation, while also keeping onehands and redirects to a minimum.
 Index and center column use is also fairly low as well.
-Pine ranks among the top layouts when these metrics are considered
+Pine ranks among the top layouts when these metrics are considered.

 Below are the results from a powerful analyzer made by [Semi](https://github.com/semilin):